About The STEM House

 RLC Supplemental Application Required?

-STEM House residents will also co-enroll in an introductory course to one of the science disciplines (e.g., BIOL 225, and CHEM 115).
-Co-enrollment in an introductory course to one of the science disciplines will be optional for commuters who opt into the FYEP 101 linked courses.
+STEM House residents and commuters who opt into this learning community will also co-enroll in an introductory course to one of the science disciplines (e.g., BIOL 225, CHEM 115, etc.).

 Below are examples of programs and initiatives planned for the STEM House: If you have an idea for a program you would like to see, contact your Resident Assistant about planning it!